Create Sandbox

 tags: ['my-tag'],

-privacy: 'public'
+privacy: 'private',

-path: '/users/some-user-folder'
+path: '/users/some-user-folder',

 })